Next manager odds: Who will Aston Villa, Norwich City go for?

 Most realistic option: Frank Lampard

 This appointment will have to be very different from Daniel Farke for the change to be justified.
 The German coach (who got the Canaries promoted on two occasions) was fired after the win at Brentford at the weekend but it doesn’t appear that Norwich have a replacement lined up.
-Frank Lampard seems the most likely appointment.
-He’s out of work and has proven he can get the best out of young talents, both at Derby County and then setting the foundation for Thomas Tuchel’s success at Chelsea.
+Frank Lampard seems the most likely appointment and reports suggest he’s already met with Norwich.
+He’s out of work and has proven he can get the best out of young talents, both at Derby County in the Championship and then setting some of the foundation for Thomas Tuchel’s success at Chelsea.
 But is Lamps really the man to drag Norwich out of a relegation scrap?
 There is talk that Norwich could go for Steve Bruce, Sam Allardyce or Roy Hodgson (to come out of retirement) to save them for one season, but that doesn’t seem likely.
 Former Norwich defender Russell Martin has done a good job at Swansea City but this seems a little early for him, but in the future he’s a good fit for their model.

 Dean Smith and Nuno Espirito Santo have both become available and both have very good pedigrees in the Premier League and could easily argue they should still be in a job with a team in the top 10.
 Then there is Ralph Hasenhuttl, who Norwich reportedly want to come in but admit he would be very tough to pry away from Southampton.
 He is building a talented young squad at Saints and gets full say on everything that happens with the club.
 Hasenhuttl could work wonders with these young talents at Norwich and I’d go all-out for him, but Lampard seems most likely.
 Norwich will hope Lampard can use his contacts to bring in players in January and bring a totally fresh approach to their play.
 The only issue is: can Lampard improve them enough defensively to have a shot at staying up?
 If he can’t then maybe they should have stuck with Farke.